Heavy gunfire heard around Guinea-Bissau’s government palace

 BISSAU, Guinea-Bissau (AP) — Heavy gunfire erupted Tuesday near the Government Palace in Guinea-Bissau’s capital, witnesses said, raising fears of a coup attempt in this West African country with a long history of military takeovers.

+The state broadcaster has reported that the shooting has damaged the government building and that “invaders” are holding officials.

 President Umaro Cissoko Embalo, a former army general, was believed to be inside the building at the time of the attack.

+The 15-nation West African regional bloc known as ECOWAS, already grappling with three other coups in member states over the last 18 months, called Tuesday’s violence a coup attempt and said it is following the situation in Bissau “with great concern.”

+“ECOWAS condemns this coup attempt and holds the military responsible for the bodily integrity of President Umaro Sissoco Embalo and the members of his government,” the statement said in a tweet.

-He was declared the winner of the 2020 election, though the results were contested by Domingos Simoes Pereira.
+Embalo was declared the winner of the December 2019 runoff vote, though the results were contested by his opponent, Domingos Simoes Pereira.
 Embalo then started forming a new government with support from the military while a Supreme Court election challenge was still pending.

 Since gaining independence from Portugal in 1974, Guinea-Bissau has experienced four coup d’etats and more than a dozen attempted coups.